vlucas/toystore/README.md

 Lightweight central store of state with the ability to watch for and react to specific property changes

+**Think "toy" as in small.
+Not "toy" as in "not production ready".
+This thing is ready to rock at well under 2KB minified and gzipped.**

 ## Installation

 ```